 Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities on the balance sheet.
+Bank overdrafts are shown within borrowings in current liabilities on the statement of financial position.